-36 Government of Kenya (2008).
+&lt;sup>36 Government of Kenya (2008).
 Kenya Vision 2030: A Globally Competitive and Prosperous Kenya.
 The Government of the Republic of Kenya.

-37 Second Medium Term Plan (2013-2017).
+&lt;sup>37 Second Medium Term Plan (2013-2017).
 Ministry of Devolution and Planning.
 Government of Kenya (2013)

-water towers.38 The second MTP further recognises the need to strengthen private sector involvement in development issues.
+sectoral priorities include the rehabilitation and protection of the Kenyan water towers.
+The second MTP further recognises the need to strengthen private sector involvement in development issues.